Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 The Skipper Canteen has some of the most interesting meal choices you can get in Magic Kingdom.
 We highly recommend this for adults, families with older children and teenagers mainly because the unique dishes served here aren’t particularly appealing to young children or picky eaters.

 However, if you consider yourself a foodie, this is an excellent choice to get away from the typical popcorn, turkey leg and churro-filled day at Magic Kingdom.
-All the dishes served at Skipper Canteen take inspiration from regions of Asia, Latin America and Africa.
+All the dishes offered at Skipper Canteen take inspiration from regions of Asia, Latin America and Africa.

 #6.
 The Plaza Restaurant

 The Plaza Restaurant is another beautiful Victorian-inspired eatery, opposite the Crystal Palace facing Cinderella Castle.
-It’s a great choice for a more casual dining experience at Magic Kingdom, while still getting a table service meal.
+It’s a nice choice for a more casual dining experience at Magic Kingdom, while still getting a table service meal.

 Overall, the Plaza is a solid choice for a good meal, but we prefer the first five restaurants on this list for a more “Magic Kingdom” experience.